 The Scholls Ferry Road Pipeline Project is a 7.0-mile section of the overall 30+ mile Willamette Water Supply System pipeline.
 The Willamette Water Supply Program team is coordinating with public and private road improvement projects in the Roy Rogers, Scholls Ferry and Tile Flat Road areas to install the new water pipeline.
 Partnering on these road projects reduces community and neighborhood impacts by eliminating the need for multiple construction projects.

 This section of pipeline is being designed and constructed in three phases:

 - The pipeline north of Beef Bend Road to Scholls Ferry Road (PLM 5.1) is a partnership with Washington County’s Roy Rogers Road widening project.
 Visit Washington County’s website for information about road improvements.
-Road construction began in 2018.
-Pipeline construction began in spring 2020.
+Construction is underway and anticipated to be complete by fall 2021.